-We have bought old rice paddies that have been abused by monoculture, herbicides, and lack of proper care for decades and want to turn them into a food heaven striving on diversity to create abundance and share it.
+We have bought old rice paddies that have been abused by monoculture, herbicides, and lack of proper care for decades and we are transforming them into food heaven striving on diversity & abundance.

-This land will be our playground for all workshops on natural lifestyle and permaculture.
+This has been our playground for all the workshops on natural lifestyle and is becoming a hub for environmental projects in Pai!

 Water is the main resource, plentiful during monsoon (June-October) and scarce during dry season (November-May).
 To avoid floods and drought, we started by digging ponds on the lands and a network of drains that can be used to both irrigate and drain excess water.